Noble Yeats

-Noble Yeats (foaled 16 May 2015) is an Irish-bred Thoroughbred racehorse who competes in National Hunt racing.
+Noble Yeats (16 May 2015 – 16 April 2026) was an Irish-bred Thoroughbred racehorse who competed in National Hunt racing.
 In 2022 he won the Grand National under Sam Waley-Cohen, becoming the first seven year old horse to win the race since Bogskar in 1940.

 Background

-Noble Yeats is a bay gelding bred by Kristene Hunter in Ireland.
-His sire is Coolmore stallion Yeats, winner of the Ascot Gold Cup in four consecutive years (2006 to 2009) and his dam is That's Moyne, a winner over hurdles.
+Noble Yeats was a bay gelding bred by Kristene Hunter in Ireland.
+His sire was Coolmore stallion Yeats, winner of the Ascot Gold Cup in four consecutive years (2006 to 2009) and his dam was That's Moyne, a winner over hurdles.
 He was sold as a three-year-old in August 2018 to trainer Donal Hassett for €6,500.
 He made his racecourse debut on 1 December 2019, coming second in a point-to-point, and later that month was sold for £75,000.

+Noble Yeats was euthanised after a severe bout of colic on 16 April 2026, at the age of 10.

 2020/21 season

 New owner Paul Byrne put Noble Yeats into training with Emmet Mullins.
 In December 2020 he came third in his first bumper (National Hunt flat race).
 The following month he secured his first victory, winning a bumper at Thurles.
 After another bumper, where he came sixth, he was raced over hurdles for the first time.
-Ridden by Brian Hayes, he started at odds-on favourite in a maiden at Navan and won by twelve lengths.
+Ridden by Brian Hayes, he started as the odds-on favourite in a maiden at Navan and won by twelve lengths.